kennyldc/crispy-computing-machine/README.md

 For the most part of our MVP, devices with only CPU are enough.
 More sophisticated iterations and models, particularly in the natural language processing side, could use devices with GPU.

 ## 8. Compute

+Same as with inference, for the most part of our MVP devices with only CPU are enough.
+More sophisticated iterations and models, particularly in the natural language processing side, could use devices with GPU.

 ## 9. MVP